 What Buddhism Taught Me About Product Management

-Though it seems like everyone in tech is talking about mindfulness and meditation these days (sometimes too much), there’s a reason: it works.
+Though it seems like everyone in tech is talking about mindfulness and meditation these days (occasionally too much), there’s a reason for this: it works.
 As I’ve delved into the practice myself over the past year (a.k.a. just started to scratch the surface), the simple teachings have proven to be surprisingly valuable in my day-to-day life.
-Below I look at the three core teachings within Buddhism, and share how I’ve applied them to my job as a product manager.
+Below I look at the three core teachings within Buddhism, and how I’ve applied them to my job as a product manager.
 If any of the following resonates with you, I would encourage you to explore the ideas for yourself (see suggested reading at the end of this post).

 These truths are not presented in Buddhist teachings as dogmas demanding blind faith.
 Buddhists feel that these truths are universal and self-evident to anyone who cares to investigate in a proper way.

 The Buddha’s core initial insight into human nature was that we are forever dissatisfied.
 We do not find lasting happiness or satisfaction in anything we experience, and thus we suffer.
 We think we’ll be happy when we finally get what we want (e.g. that title, that raise, that house), but we quickly feel unfulfilled and desire the next thing.
 This is referred to as Dukkha.